-Figure 2.
-The carbon dioxide emissions inventory for Town of Chapel Hill Municipal Operations (the uncertainty mentioned previously is hidden with the resolution possible for this figure).
+Figure 2b.
+The carbon dioxide emissions inventory for Town of Chapel Hill Municipal Operations using the ICLEI emissions factor for regional electricity production.
 MT refers to metric tons; one MT is 1000 kilograms or 2200 pounds.
+The percentages are the percentage of the total 12597 MT/year.